Philosophy and Purpose

 - Each student is a unique learner and that each brings to the community individual gifts and talents, which enrich the group as a whole.

-- Students benefit academically when they understand their learning style and learning needs and they possess strong self-advocacy skills.
+- Students benefit academically when they understand their learning needs and they possess strong self-advocacy skills.

 - Its ethical responsibility to provide reasonable educational accommodations in compliance with the Americans with Disabilities Act (ADA) for students diagnosed with special learning needs.

-Albuquerque Academy will provide reasonable accommodations for qualified students with documented disabilities affecting their participation in school, if those accommodations do not fundamentally alter or compromise the school’s academic program or impose an undue burden on the school.
-We are prepared to make accommodations for students who can compensate for their disabilities in ways that enable them to complete the coursework required of all students and meet the rigorous reading, writing and analytical requirements of our academic program.
+Albuquerque Academy will provide reasonable accommodations for qualified students with documented disabilities affecting their academic participation in school if those accommodations do not fundamentally alter or compromise the school’s academic program or impose an undue burden on the school.
+We are prepared to provide reasonable accommodations to qualified students that are designed to enable them to complete the coursework required of all students and meet the rigorous reading, writing, and analytical requirements of our academic program.